TryItOnline/cixl/README.md

 ```
    |
-...say 'hello'
+...say 'Hello'
-...ask 'what\'s your name? '
+...ask 'What\'s your name? '
 ...
-hello
+Hello
-what's your name?
+What's your name?
 Sifoo
-['Sifoo']
+['Sifoo'@1]
 ```

 Code may be loaded from file using ```load```, it is evaluated in the current scope.